 This is one of twenty-five related cases filed against the Knauf Defendants asserting claims under various legal theories for damages from defective drywall manufactured by the Knauf Defendants and placed in the stream of commerce.
 Specifically, Plaintiffs alleged that components of the drywall installed in their homes reacted or broke down and released harmful sulfur compounds and other gases.

 Plaintiffs' claims were previously pending in a multidistrict litigation in the Eastern District of Louisiana (MDL 09-2047), presided over by District Judge Eldon E. Fallon.
-Following Judge Fallon's suggestion of remand and further proceedings, twenty-five unresolved cases were transferred to this district, severed, and filed as separate actions.
+Following Judge Fallon's suggestion of remand and further proceedings, these twenty-five unresolved cases were transferred to this district, severed, and filed as separate actions.
 The cases were uniformly assigned to Judge Baker for pretrial matters, including orders or reports and recommendations as appropriate.

 The Knauf Defendants filed one motion for summary judgment in each of these cases addressing common issues, and one motion in each case addressing issues specific to the particular case.
-The Report at issue here addresses an issue relating to this particular case: whether Plaintiffs' claims are barred by the applicable statute of limitation.
-The Report recommends that the Court grant the motion for summary judgment based on the statute of limitation.
-Plaintiffs filed an objection to the Report on November 2, 2022.
+The Report at issue here addresses two issues relating to this particular case: (1) whether Plaintiffs' claims are barred by the applicable statute of limitation, and (2) whether Plaintiffs' claims are barred by a "subsequent purchaser" rule.
+The Report recommends that the Court grant the motion for summary judgment based on the statute of limitation but rejects the Knauf Defendants' arguments relating to the "subsequent purchaser" issue.
+The Knauf Defendants filed an objection to the Report on November 2, 2022.
 (Doc.
-55).
+54).
+Plaintiffs also filed an objection to the Report on November 2, 2022.
+(Doc.
+57).